The Books

 If you are considering only buying some of the problem sets, these are the important differences among them:

-• Set 4 emphasizes logic and conceptual thinking more than difficult word translation and algebra.
-It has much more DS than any of the other sets.
+- Set 4 emphasizes logic and conceptual thinking more than difficult word translation and algebra.
+It also has more DS than any of the other sets.

 The questions in my problem sets are handcrafted, and were developed over many years.
 They’re not like the problems in other “challenge” sets available in the GMAT market.
 Each question is designed to extend your conceptual understanding, and to show you new ways a familiar math concept can be tested, since that’s how you’ll be tested on the real GMAT.